jeffspence/jeffspence.github.io/index.md

 [yun s. song](https://people.eecs.berkeley.edu/~yss/).

-i have been working mainly on problems in statistical genetics and population genetics but i am broadly interested in problems arising in biology, statistics, and computation.
+i have been working mainly on problems in machine learning with applications to statistical genetics and population genetics. i am broadly interested in statistical and machine learning approaches to make sense of biology.

 ![hetch hetchy](/assets/hello.jpg)